 Tour the childhood home of Dorothy Quincy Hancock, wife of the Gov. John Hancock, first to sign the Declaration of Independence.
 This pretty place, the earliest surviving home of the Quincy family, was built in 1686 and expanded in 1706.

 It was home to three generations of “Dorothy Quincy’s,” and provides an overview of 300 years of architectural evolution.
 Gardens open daily dawn to dusk.
-Home tours first and third Sat. of summer months, 11-3.
+Check website for tours and fees.

 PHOTO OP: Abigail Adams Cairn – atop Penn’s Hill

-The story goes that Abigail took her young son, John Q. up to this spot to watch the Battle of Bunker Hill as it was happening.
+The story goes that Abigail took her young son, John Q. up to this spot – now known as the Abigail Adams Cairn – to watch the Battle of Bunker Hill as it was happening.

 Awoken in the middle of the night by the sound of bombs going off in Boston, the two could see the smoke and fire of the waterfront neighborhood of Charlestown burning.
 A monument marks the possible location of where Abigail and John stood that night, but some consider it just a good guess.